 2020 Editorial Residency

-NOTE: Due to COVID-19, we have cancelled our 2020 Rhinebeck Residency.
+NOTE: Due to COVID-19, we cancelled our 2020 Rhinebeck Residency.
 While we are saddened, of course, to not be able to come together in person (for the residency and our annual Birches LitFest), we have designed in its place an Editorial Residency that awards 4 creative professionals with a $500 grant.
-Applications are open from April 27 — May 31, 2020.
-See more info below, but click here to apply.
+Applications are now closed, but you can see more info on the program below.

-Publication: publishing a piece in Issue 12.
+Publication: each resident will be working toward publishing a piece in Issue 12.
 At the time of your application, you do not need to have written this piece, but you do need to specify what piece you would be working toward, and how you envision it speaking to our topic of “Before After.”
 Once accepted, each Resident will have a call with our Executive Director, Joyce Chen, and possibly other staff members as well, to welcome you to our community and walk you through the editorial process.

 Gatherings: partaking in 7 casual & virtual gatherings sprinkled throughout Issue 12 (July to November).
 These gatherings will be dinners, afternoon coffee sessions, or morning meetings.
 They will range from 45min to 2 hours, depending on everyone’s life circumstances.
 For example, we are currently a little “Zoomed out,” so just know that this format is subject to change, depending on our residents’ collective well-being and what is happening in the world.
 We will work with our cohort to determine the most conducive format for restful conversations.
 That being said, we do plan that for 2 of the gatherings, TSW would like to order takeout for each resident so that we can do our small part in “cooking” for our residents by supporting their favorite local restaurants; 2 of the gatherings will be topical, so discussing things like craft or process, but also practical, like freelance life, being a teaching artist, applying for grants; and 3 gatherings will be workshop sessions, so workshopping 1-2 people per session, as the whole goal of our residency programs is to create a space and place for dialogue, collaboration, and exchange.